Kunar Province: 20th century

+The modern province of Kunar was established on 30 April 1964, when Afghanistan was reorganised into 29 provinces, replacing the previous system of fewer but larger administrative units.
+It comprised the former Governorate of Kunarha (حکومت کنرها), whose territory broadly corresponded to the southern portions of the present-day province of Kunar and the northern portions of present-day Nangarhar.
+In 1975, with the publication of the official yearbook of the Republic of Afghanistan, it was reported that Kunar was downgraded from a province to a large district (لوی ولسوالۍ) within the province of Nangarhar the past year.

 According to a US Army paper, the Pashtuns of Kunar and the Kafirs of Kunar/Nuristan eventually joined in the 20th century.
 Fundamentalist religion came to the region in the 1950s but the heavy unification happened during the Soviet–Afghan War (1979–88).
 Some of the first anti-government forces (lashkar) rose in the Kunar region.

 Kerala, a town near Asadabad, was the site of the 1979 Kerala massacre, where the male population of a village was allegedly murdered by the People's Democratic Party of Afghanistan and its Soviet advisors.

 Later, over ten-thousand Soviet and Afghan communist troops invaded the region, resulting in a massive refugee flow of the populace into Khyber Pakhtunkhwa, Pakistan.
 There were Spetsnaz units based in Asadabad (where the Pech meets the Kunar), in Jalalabad (where the Kunar meets the Kabul), and other towns.
 The major mujahideen groups had representation in the area, and were successful enough to confine the Communist troops for the most part to their fortifications in the major towns of the Kunar valley.

 Eventually one of the Mujahideen leaders, Jamil al-Rahman, formed a movement that had a very strict interpretation of Islam, along the lines of Wahhabism and/or Salafism.
 He was supported by elements in Saudi Arabia, and later attracted many Saudis and Egyptians who had come to Afghanistan to fight Jihad.

 When the Soviets left in 1988, the leader of the Mujahideen group Hizb-i-Islami, Gulbuddin Hekmatyar, began to fight with Jamil al-Rahman over control of the area.
 Hekmatyar was victorious and eventually his troops sacked Asadabad.
 By 1996 however, Mullah Omar's Taliban had invaded Kunar and driven out Hekmatyar.